nils-n/keep-walking/README.md

 ### Code Used

 - User and Login/Logout functionality using a Custom User Model : [LearnDjango - Django Best Practices: Custom User Model](https://learndjango.com/tutorials/django-custom-user-model)
+- To retrieve a custom attribute when clicking a button while using also arrow functions : [Stackoverflow - $(this) is selecting window object instead of clicked element jquery [duplicate]](https://stackoverflow.com/questions/49449325/this-is-selecting-window-object-instead-of-clicked-element-jquery)

 ### Content